WengHLL/java-periphery/README.md

 ### Build java-periphery with proper gpio.h
 The gcc default include paths usually do not point to the latest gpio.h header.
-In order to use the latest features of c-periphery you will need to use the correct gpio.h include.
+In order to use the latest features in c-periphery you will need to use the correct gpio.h include.
 After the install.sh script completes:
 * `sudo armbian-config` Software, Headers_install
 * `grep -R -i "GPIOHANDLE_REQUEST_BIAS_DISABLE" /usr/src`